Book review History Reading & Writing Unputdownable

 A Feast for the Mind

-It is one thing to write about a generic subject such as reading, it is another to go down the rabbit hole and emerge on the other side as its cheerleader.
-His deep dive into the auxiliary aspects of reading and consequent storytelling leaves no doubt in my mind that there are very few like him around.
+It is one thing to write about a generic subject such as reading, and quite another to go down the rabbit hole and emerge on the other side as its cheerleader.
+Manguel’s deep dive into the auxiliary aspects of reading and the consequent storytelling leaves no doubt in my mind that few can match his insight.

 With essays on books, bibliophiles, bibliokleptomanes, printing, translation, censorship, and even reading glasses, A History of Reading is a sui generis feast for the mind.

-Again, at the risk of exaggeration, this book imbued me with the same mental bliss as books like Jorge Carrión’s Bookshops, Alan Jacobs’ Breaking Bread with the Dead or Umberto Eco’s This is not the End of the Book did.
+At the risk of sounding hyperbolic again, this book filled me with the same intellectual joy as Bookshops by Jorge Carrión, Breaking Bread with the Dead by Alan Jacobs or This is not the End of the Book by Umberto Eco.

-His narrative works as an aphrodisiac for the curious mind.
+Manguel’s narrative works as an aphrodisiac for the curious mind.
 It stimulates your imagination and transports you to bygone places.
-From the dim-lit reading rooms of the library of Alexandria to the domed Pantheon of 18th-century Rome, he writes as if he had been there.
+From the dim-lit reading rooms of the library of Alexandria to the domed Pantheon of 18th-century Rome, he writes with the authority of someone who seems to have been there.

 However, it’s not the places, but the people in the book who capture your attention more.
 It’s as if Manguel is walking by your side down a long corridor, introducing one historical figure after another and telling you their story as you sip on your Sauvignon Blanc.

-You meet a host of illustrious figures from different times – from Saint Augustine to Saint Thomas Aquinas to Eleanor de Aquitane to Margaret Fuller to Colette, to the master printer Aldus Manutius to the legendary bibliophile Beatus Rhenanus, and many more.
+You encounter a host of illustrious figures from across time —Saint Augustine, Saint Thomas Aquinas, Eleanor of Aquitaine, Margaret Fuller, Colette, the master printer Aldus Manutius, the legendary bibliophile Beatus Rhenanus, and many more.

 Eleanor de Aquitane